6 questions to ask before using buy now, pay later plans

 One of the most appealing aspects of buy now, pay later programs is you can get items immediately—even if you don’t have all the money to pay for them.
 But that convenience comes with the risk of being tempted to buy things impulsively or to spend more than you can afford.

-It’s important to remember that buy now, pay later lenders may not perform a credit check before approving you.
+It’s important to remember that buy now, pay later lenders may not perform a credit check before approving you, which means those lenders will not be aware of any other financial commitments you have.
 So, unlike when you’re issued a credit card, your ability to afford payments hasn’t been assessed.
-It’s up to you to keep yourself from getting overextended.
+That means it’s up to you to keep yourself from getting overextended.
 Plan your spending and stick to your budget.

 Poll